jacobjinkelly/jacobjinkelly.github.io/bookshelf.md

 tags: bookshelf
 ---

 A list of books I've enjoyed over the years, in the order I finished reading them.

-It lets me keep track of some ideas which have influenced me, and helps to mark the passage of time.
+This list helps me keep track of some ideas which have influenced me, and helps me mark the passage of time.
 My favourites are indicated with **\***. <a href="mailto:{{ site.email }}" target="_blank">Recommendations</a> are always welcome.

 Some other reading lists I admire:
 - [Ryan Holiday](https://ryanholiday.net/reading-newsletter/)